an Independent Study Program for Adult Learners

 The Career Advancement Charter (CAC) is an Independent Study high school diploma program for adults who are looking to further their education, career and life opportunities.
 Our team works with you, in a supportive and engaging environment to give you a quality educational experience.
 We offer daytime and evening hours for the working adult student, understanding that every student is unique and reaches success differently.
 We are able to work directly with you to match high school credits with your career experiences and explorations.
 The CAC provides an individualized, flexible approach to your education and in obtaining your high school diploma.

-To be successful at CAC, students attend a weekly progress check-in meeting (in person or via ZOOM) and complete a minimum of 20 hours of schoolwork every week.
+To be successful at CAC, students attend a weekly progress check-in meeting and complete a minimum of 20 hours of schoolwork every week.

-Teachers and support staff will also provide additional educational opportunities collaborating with programs such as pathways in career technical education, Cabrillo dual-enrollment, courses provided by Digital Nest, and many more community connections!
+Teachers and support staff will also provide additional educational opportunities collaborating with programs such as pathways in career technical education, Cabrillo dual-enrollment, and many more community connections!

 To graduate from the CAC you need 180 high school credits.
 A student can earn a maximum of 45 credits in one semester.
 In any one subject, students can earn a maximum of 10 credits per subject per quarter.